Messi fans from Asia cheer on Argentina at World Cup - WHIZ News

 DOHA, Qatar (AP) — On their way to Argentina’s decisive game against Poland, Mohit Daga and Aayush Verma approached the stadium carrying a massive painting of their heroes Lionel Messi and Diego Maradona with the World Cup trophy.

 Daga had spent 17 days painting it.
-It weighed 5 kilos.
+It weighed 5 kilograms.
 An offering.
 Anything for Messi, whom he described as a “God.”

 “He is the epitome of everything.
 He is the source of inspiration and happiness,” said Daga, who is from Kolkata, India.
 “He brings happiness to our life.”